tapionx/cosergate-flask/README.md

 cosergate
 =========

-Easily share money with your roomates
+Easily share your money with your roomates